AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - In HEAD, GHC is not as good as it could be keeping proper `TyVar`s out of the typechecker and keeping skolems in.
 HEAD's kind-level `TyVar`s, in particular, may be encountered in the typechecker.
 This problem is worse in my branch, meaning that `TyVar`s can be encountered in types and in kinds.
 My solution is to just allow this to happen, calling `TyVar`s vanilla skolems: `tcTyVarDetails` no longer requires a `TcTyVar`.
 An alternate solution is to do a better job instantiating, etc.

+**SLPJ**.
+A project I have in the back of my mind is to separate `TcType` from `Type`.
+The former have unification variables, and perhaps other clutter (e.g. evidence bindings perhaps).
+The latter do not.
+Desugaring woudl convert `TcType` to `Type`.

 - `TcMType.quantifyTyCoVars` may deserve special attention.
 It now uses `quantifyPred` (taken from `decideQuantification`) to figure out what to do with covars.
 I believe it works as written, but it's a substantial change from before.

 - Just like we sometimes have to promote tyvars in `simplifyInfer`, we now have to promote covars.
 Promoting a covar is simply re-emitting it as a Wanted in a larger context.